meredori/arc-companion/README.md

 - `BASE_PATH` &mdash; Optional environment variable consumed by `svelte.config.js` to support GitHub Pages style deployments (e.g. `BASE_PATH=/project-name`).
 Local development ignores this value.
+  When adding links or redirects, build URLs with `$app/paths`’ `base` helper or derive targets from `url.pathname` so navigation works both locally and when the site is served from a subdirectory.

 ## Project Structure